thmStarKiller/thomas-nicoli/GOOGLE_SEARCH_CONSOLE_SETUP.md

 ## ⚠️ Troubleshooting

 ### "Sitemap could not be read"
-- Check that `https://thomas-nicoli.pages.dev/sitemap.xml` is accessible in your browser
+- Check that `https://thomas-nicoli.com/sitemap.xml` is accessible in your browser
-- Ensure your latest code is deployed to Cloudflare Pages
+- Ensure your latest code is deployed to Cloudflare Pages (mapped to thomas-nicoli.com)
 - Try re-submitting the sitemap

 ### "Coverage issues detected"